 > Kuringa Drive/ Owen Dixon Drive, Evatt.ACT Intersection Upgrade Package, Australian Government Black Spot Program, accessed 10/9/2020

-The ACT Government have cleverly smuggled into it the design costs for the bike path into the intersection of Owen Dixon Drive with Kuringa Drive upgrade.
+The ACT Government cleverly smuggled the design costs for the bike path into the Owen Dixon Drive / Kuringa Drive upgrade.
 Signalisation is not driven by cycling best practice but Federal Government funding.
 If the Federal Government is paying for half of it, then it gets priority.
 It demonstrates how priorities are steered by political expediency.

 There is currently a bike path between Casey (shops) and Barton Highway.
-Pedal Power ACT proposed a path along Kuringa Drive between Barton Highway to Kingsford Smith Drive.
-Unfortunately, it will not quite get to Kingsford Smith Drive but stop at the new intersection at Owen Dixon Drive.
+Unfortunately, it stops short of Kingsford Smith Drive at Owen Dixon Drive.
 From there it is dirt to Charnwood – or at least to Kingsford Smith Drive – along the Bicentennial National Trail (BNT).

-The bike path stops short of Kingsford Smith Drive which is unfortunate.
+The map below shows that the Kuringa Drive bike path stops short of Kingsford Smith Drive and provides no connection to surrounding bike paths.
 The rideable paths are shown on CyclOSM interactive map in blue.